Product was successfully added to your shopping cart.

 Product was successfully added to your comparison list.

-Maintaining a sourdough starter can sometimes feel like adding an additional family member.
-Remembering to feed it regularly and allowing for adequate rising times may seem burdensome, but it doesn’t have to.
+Maintaining a sourdough starter can sometimes feel like acquiring a new pet.
+Remembering to feed it regularly and allowing for adequate rising times may seem inconvenient, but it doesn’t have to be so.
 Here are some suggestions for making sourdough fit your schedule instead of ruling your life.

 Many sourdough recipes can be proofed in the refrigerator, freeing you up to bake when it is convenient.
-Some doughs can even be mixed, proofed, and then frozen to be baked at a later date.
-(Sourdough Rosemary Cracker dough works especially well with this technique.)
-Don’t be afraid to experiment with your sourdough recipes to find which ones are the most flexible.
-Most of all, don’t let your sourdough starter intimidate you!
-It’s really quite forgiving.
+Some dough can even be mixed, proofed, and then frozen to be baked at a later date, like Sourdough Bacon-Rosemary Cracker dough.
+Don’t be afraid to experiment with other sourdough recipes to find which ones are the most flexible.
+Most of all, don’t let your sourdough starter intimidate you.
+It’s really quite forgiving!